By Adrienne Kristine

 There is a direct connection between reducing the weight inside your RV and increasing the mileage for every gallon of expensive gas you purchase.
 Storage space is limited, but you can make the best use of the space you have by thinking outside the box or can.

 When you shop for groceries and sundries for your home, you can take advantage of sales on bulk items without worrying about the weight and space to store them.
-In an RV, weight decreases mileage and storage is limited.
+In an RV, weight decreases mileage and storage space is limited.

 Think light.
 Round cans create unusable space and add weight.